Corbyn dismisses SNP at Glasgow rally, insisting Scots have a "simple choice" between Labour and Tories

-Labour leader Jeremy Corbyn sought to frame the election as a straight choice between Labour and the Tories as he criticised the Scottish National Party (SNP) for failing to use devolved powers to ease austerity north of the border.
+LABOUR leader Jeremy Corbyn has claimed the election is a straight choice between him and Theresa May as he criticised the SNP for failing to use devolved powers to ease austerity north of the Border.

-The SNP are currently leading opinion polls in Scotland, where they held 54 out of 59 seats when the snap election was called, with the Tories in second and Labour trailing in a poor third after winning just one seat in 2015.
+The SNP is currently leading opinion polls in Scotland, where it held 54 of 59 seats when the snap election was called, with the Tories in second and Labour trailing a poor third after winning just one seat in 2015.

 Yesterday, the First Minister pledged to spend £118 billion over the next parliament to “safeguard our public services, protect household incomes and put the UK’s finances back on a stable footing”.